Interpretable Clustering: A Survey: The need for interpretable clustering

 Conventional clustering algorithms typically focus on delivering clustering results, treating accuracy and efficiency as top priorities, especially in complex, high-dimensional data.
 The models they employ are largely ``black boxes'', particularly in the case of advanced clustering methods that often utilize representation learning techniques and deep learning.
 These methods consider all dimensions and feature values of the data, actively involving them in the generation of clustering results.
 However, the reasoning behind ``why'' and ``how'' these results are generated remains opaque to the algorithm designers, making it even more difficult for end users to comprehend.
 In contrast, interpretable clustering methods explicitly aim to explain the clustering results, enabling humans to understand why the algorithmic process produces meaningful clustering outcomes.

+For instance, in a loan evaluation scenario, a conventional clustering algorithm may integrate all applicant attributes such as age, gender, income, and credit score into its objective function, treating them as equally important in forming clusters.
+While this may produce well-separated applicant groups, it remains unclear which attributes actually drive these distinctions.
+In contrast, an interpretable clustering method can reveal the decisive factors such as low credit scores or high debt-to-income ratios that define a cluster, allowing the reasoning behind the grouping to be clearly understood and validated.

-Any technology or tool that enhances interpretability in clustering analysis can be categorized under the domain of interpretable clustering.
-A hallmark of these methods is the integration of interpretable models~\cite{Rudin2019} at any stage of the clustering pipeline.
-These interpretable elements accompany the final clustering results, making them understandable, trustworthy, and usable by humans.
-Such elements may include, but are not limited to, the use of specific feature values (e.g., age, income) within the data to identify key factors that contribute to the clustering outcomes.
-End users can rely on this information to comprehend the clustering results and assess whether the conclusions drawn from them are trustworthy.
+Interpretable clustering, in general, aims to make such reasoning explicit by incorporating mechanisms that expose how cluster assignments are determined.
+Any approach that provides interpretability during the clustering process or makes the resulting outcomes easier to understand can be categorized under this domain.
+A hallmark of these methods is the integration of interpretable models~\cite{Rudin2019} at various stages of the clustering pipeline.
+These interpretable components accompany the final clustering results, making them understandable, trustworthy~\cite{Han2025}, and usable by humans.
+Such components may include, but are not limited to, the use of specific feature values (e.g., age, income) combined with explicit model syntax (e.g., rules, trees) to identify key factors that contribute to the clustering outcomes, allowing end users to comprehend the results and validate the conclusions derived from these interpretable elements.